The application asks you whether you are applying for a license as a Professional Counselor of Mental Health by examination or reciprocity.

-- If you do not hold a current Professional Counselor of Mental Health license in another jurisdiction, apply by certification.
+- If you do not hold a current Professional Counselor of Mental Health license in another jurisdiction, apply by examination.

 Read all instructions carefully before completing and submitting your application.
 Failing to follow instructions may delay your licensure.
-All auxiliary forms you need are included with the application.
+All auxiliary forms you need are included.

 Requirements for All Applications

-These items are required for all applications, regardless of whether you are applying by certification or reciprocity.
-If your application is not complete within six months of filing, it may be considered abandoned and discarded.
+These items are required for all applications, regardless of whether you are applying by examinaion or reciprocity.

 - Enclose the non-refundable processing fee by check or money order made payable to the “State of Delaware.”
 If you hold an active Delaware Associate Counselor of Mental Health license and are applying for upgrade to a Professional Counselor license, enclose the upgrade fee instead of the full processing fee.